 A couple of recent client conversations renewed my motivation to write more about managing the number of things you are juggling.
 Those conversations made me realize that you want to say yes to things.
 You value community, collaboration, and collegiality.
-So I started writing a Short Guide to Saying Yes.
-I’d like to share some of the draft…
+There’s just a lot more going on…

 Every time you even consider saying no to something, or consider your own needs and desires, your gremlins worry that you are stepping onto a slippery slope to becoming That Selfish Bastard.